 Flex Correlations

-The current 90-days correlation between Flex and Fabrinet is 0.44 (i.e., Very weak diversification).
+The current 90-days correlation between Flex and Teledyne Technologies Incorporated is 0.25 (i.e., Modest diversification).
 The correlation of Flex is a statistical measure of how it moves in relation to other instruments.
 This measure is expressed in what is known as the correlation coefficient, which ranges between -1 and +1.
 A correlation greater than 0.8 is generally described as strong, whereas a correlation less than 0.5 is generally considered weak.
 If the correlation is 0, the equities are not correlated; they are entirely random.

 Flex Correlation With Market